-- A bunk at above floor level, deak or writing space and stool; Documentation by an independent, qualified source that Lighting is at least 20 footcandles at deak level and in the personal grooming area. - Circulation is at least 10 cubic feet of fresh or purified air per minute; Temperatures are appropriate to the summer and winter comfort zones, and noise levels do not exceed 70 decibels in daytime and 45 - decibels at night time space for each general population housing unit 2-4138 Existing, renovation, Space outside the cell or room is provided for immate exercise 2-4139 Existing, renovision, addition, new plant.
-In institutions offering academic and vocational training programs, the classrooms are designed in cooperation with achool authorities 2-4140 Existing, renovation, addition, new plant.
-There is a visiting room of area for contact visiting and, if necessary, a visiting area for noncontact vasiting, both of which provide a reasonable degree of privacy DISCUSSION.
-While security must be observed, some degree of privacy can enhance the value of visits for both the immate and the visitor.
-There should be separate restrooms for immates and visitors, both male and female.
-There should be adequately designed space to permit screening and searching of both immates and visitors.
-Space should be provided for the proper storage of visitors' coats, handbags, and other possessions not sllowed into the visiting area.
+• Above-floor toilet facilities available for use without staff assistance 24 hours per day; · Hot and cold running water, Satural light; A bunk at above floor level, desk or writing space and stool; Documentation by an independent, qualified source that: - Lighting is at least 20 footcandles at desk level and in the personal grooming area; - Circulation is at least 10 cubic feet of fresh or purified air per minute; Temperatures are appropriate to the summer and winter comfort zones; and noise levels do not exceed 70 decibels in daytime and 45 decibels at night.
+2-4136 Existing, renovation, addition, new plant.
+The segregation rooms permit inmates assigned to them to converse with others in the same housing unit and have doors which permit observation by staff.
+2-4137 Existing, renovation.
+There is a separate day room leisure time space for each general population housing unit.
+2-4138 Existing, renovation.
+Space outside the cell or room is provided for inmate exercise.
+2-4139 Existing, renovation, addition, new plant.
+In institutions offering academic and vocational training programs, the classrooms are designed in cooperation with school authorities.
+2-4140 Existing, renovation, addition, new plant.
+There is a visiting room or area for contact visiting and, if necessary, a visiting area for non-contact visiting, both of which provide a reasonable degree of privacy.
+DISCUSSION: While security must be observed, some degree of privacy can enhance the value of visits for both the inmate and the visitor.
+There should be separate restrooms for inmates and visitors, both male and female.
+There should be adequately designed space to permit screening and searching of both inmates and visitors.
+Space should be provided for the proper storage of visitors' coats, handbags, and other possessions not allowed into the visiting area.
+2-4141 Existing, renovation, addition, new plant.
+Space is provided for an inmate commissary or canteen, or provisions are made for a mobile commissary service.
+DISCUSSION: An area should be provided near inmate housing quarters where inmates can purchase personal items.

-2-4/36 Existing, renovation, addition, new plant.
-The segregation rooms permit inmates assigned to them to converse with others in the same housing unit and have doors which permit observation by staff 2-4/37.
-Existing, renovation.
-There is a separate day room leasure

-2-4/41 Existing, renovation, addition, new plant Space is provided for an inmate commissary or canteen, or provisions are made for a mobile

-DISCUSSION An area should be provided near inmate housing quarters where inmates can purchase personal items.
 The size of the canteen should be commensurate with the size of the inmate population.
-When security considerations dictate, staff members may take movable carts to cell blocks instead

-2-4142 Ensuing, renovation, addition, new plant.
-If the institution has watchtowers, they are placed so that they permit an unobstructed view of the grounds and pertineter and are equipped with the weaportry, lighting, a ecution of their function.

-Existing, renovation, addition, new plant.
-The food preparation and dining area includes a space for food preparation based on mates are housed in a manner which provides for their safety and security Cells or housing units used by them are designed for their use, and provide the maximum possible integration with the general population.
-Appropriate institution programs and activities are accessible to handicapped. inmales confined in the facility DISCUSSION Severely handicapped inmales may be housed in special facilities.
-When the institution accepts handicapped individuals, provi-sions must be made for their housing and for their use of facility perments.
-2-4/49 Existing, renovation, addition, new plant, There are storage rooms in the institution for clothing, bedding, and cleaning supplies.
-2-4/49 Existing, renovation, addition, new plant.
-There is storage space available for the personal property of immates.
+When security considerations dictate, staff members may take movable carts to cell blocks instead.
+2-4142 Existing, renovation, addition, new plant.
+If the institution has watchtowers, they are placed so that they permit an unobstructed view of the grounds and perimeter and are equipped with the weaponry, lighting, sighting, and communications devices necessary for effective execution of their function.
+2-4143 Existing, renovation, addition, new plant.
+The food preparation and dining area includes a space for food preparation based on population size.
+2-4144 Existing, renovation, addition, new plant.
+Space is provided for administrative, custodial, professional and clerical staff; this space includes conference rooms, employee lounge, storage room for records, public lobby and toilet facilities.
+2-4145 Existing, renovation, addition, new plant, Handicapped inmates are housed in a manner which provides for their safety and security.
+Cells or housing units used by them are designed for their use, and provide the maximum possible integration with the general population.
+Appropriate institution programs and activities are accessible to handicapped inmates confined in the facility.
+DISCUSSION: Severely handicapped inmates may be housed in special facilities.
+When the institution accepts handicapped individuals, provisions must be made for their housing and for their use of facility resources.
+2-4146 Existing, renovation, addition, new plants.
+All parts of the facility which are accessible to the public are accessible to and usable by handicapped staff and visitors.